benchristel/benchristel.github.io/_posts/2018-06-08-principles-of-testable-design.md

 # Principles of Testable Design

-I have to come clean—I don't like the term TDD.
+I have to confess I don't like the term "TDD".
 First of all because it's ambiguous: to most people it stands for "test-driven development," but some insist that "test-driven design" is a more fitting expansion.
-Secondly, I don't think the word "driven" is well chosen.
+Second, I don't think the word "driven" is well chosen.
 Tests do not *drive* code.
 They do not *drive* the design. *Programmers do*.
 Driving means making decisions, observing, reacting.